LucyAir/portfolio_wwebsite/content/project/example/index.md

 ---
 title: "MPSA 2022 Presentation: A Shift in Jewish Voting Behavior in the 2020 Presidential Election"
-subtitle: "This is a brief overview of the research conducted, further information can be found in the slides or you can contact me for the working paper."
+subtitle: "This is a brief overview of the research conducted, not the completed paper."
 summary: An informal look into my undergraduate thesis on Jewish voting behavior, specifically relating to Jewish voters and Donald Trump's rhetoric.
 tags:
   - ElectionSci